-The Harley Gallery is part of The Harley Foundation, a charitable trust set up in 1977 by Ivy, Duchess of Portland.
-The Foundation aims to encourage the enjoyment of the visual arts and celebrate the handmade.
+The Harley Foundation is a charitable trust which was set up in 1977 by Ivy, Duchess of Portland, to encourage the enjoyment of the visual arts and celebrate the handmade.

-The Harley Foundation also provides services for artists and makers through support schemes, retail opportunities in the Harley Shop and subsidised studio spaces.
-The Harley Studios provide space for up to 25 artists and makers to work, in the beautiful surroundings of the Welbeck Estate.
+The Harley Foundation also provides services for artists through support schemes, retail opportunities in The Harley Shop and subsidised studio spaces.
+The Harley Studios have space for up to 25 artists and makers to work in the beautiful surroundings of the Welbeck Estate, Nottinghamshire.

 For architectural originality, sheer panache, quality of materials and attention to detail, The Harley Gallery can claim to be one of the best quality buildings created in England in the 1990s, and can bear comparison with anything recently completed.
 The whole scheme at Welbeck is a splendid combination of creative conservation and modern patronage.